alessiosferro/alessiosferro/README.md

 I currently work as Senior Frontend Developer in The Wave Studio, a web agency based in Catania.
 I am proficient in Angular and React (and Next.js), and I have a lot of experience (5+ years) in developing reactive, responsive and beatiful websites.

-Please, feel free to contact me on LinkedIn or by email if you have any questions or want to collaborate on an open source project.
+### Contacts

-Have a wonderful and productive day 🏄
+Please, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/alessiosferro/) or [send me an email](mailto:sferro.alessio@gmail.com) if you have any questions or want to collaborate on an open source project.